bloominstituteoftechnology/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

       return 2 + bunnyEars(bunnies-1)

--- This is a O(n!) problem as we are recursively calling bunnieEars and decrementing each bunnie by one and then computing another pair of ears for the next bunny.
+-- This is a O(n) problem as we are recursively calling bunnieEars and decrementing each bunnie by one and then computing another pair of ears for the next bunny.

 # Exercise 2